2023 Best Value Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region

 The average tuition and fees for an out-of-state undergraduate student at North Central Technical College are $5,512 a year.

-Moraine Park Technical College undergraduate students pay an average of $6,793 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Moraine Park Technical College are $6,793 a year.
 The average amount in student loans that health & medical administrative services majors at Moraine Park Technical College take out while working on their Associate Degree is $11,259.

 As a testament to the quality of education it offers, Madison College also is in the top 10% of our Best Health/Medical Admin Services Associate Degree Trade Schools in the Great Lakes Region ranking.

 With a ranking of #7, Northeast Wisconsin Technical College did quite well on this year’s best value schools for health & medical administrative services students working on their associate degree.
-Located in the medium-sized city of Green Bay, NWTC is a public school with a fairly large student population.
+Located in the city of Green Bay, NWTC is a public school with a fairly large student population.

 NWTC also claimed a spot on our Best Health/Medical Admin Services Associate Degree Trade Schools in the Great Lakes Region list.
 It’s in the top 20% of all schools in this category.